 As legend has it, he was the son of Tarmālu, the famous traditional navigator.
-She left him in the care of others to lead her fleet of proa from the shelter of the Wōtto Atoll lagoon out into the open ocean to save them from the certain destruction of an oncoming typhoon.
-As director of the Marshall Islands Alele Museum for ten years in the 1980s, I oversaw the videotaping of a vast trove of oral literature told by Marshall Islanders.
+She left him in the care of others to lead her fleet of proa from the shelter of the Wōtto Atoll lagoon out into the open ocean.
+This was to save them from the certain destruction of an oncoming typhoon.
+As director of the Marshall Islands Alele Museum for ten years in the 1980s.
+I oversaw the videotaping of a vast trove of oral literature told by Marshall Islanders.
 Oddly enough, neither these stories nor stories I have heard elsewhere reveal Tarmālu’s destiny.
+Stories have endings – that’s why we call them stories.

 What we do have is an elaborate navigational chant or poem called the Ikir an Ḷainjin.
 This song records all the sea marks around the periphery of the Rālik and Ratak chains of the Marshalls.
 Legend says he developed this chant while searching for his mother.
 Passed down among the navigators from teacher to apprentice, the chant was set apart from other stories as esoteric knowledge known to only a few.
 The language of the ikir, much like that of the famous Jebwa spear dance, is ancient and contains many words of either unknown or secret meaning.
 By “ancient,” I mean pre-contact for certain.
 However, the ikir does give us two important clues as to Tarmālu’s destiny.
 First, it does not reveal whether Ḷainjin found her or not.
 Second, the chant unambiguously begins at Ngadik, off Pohnpei.